 Callaghan Valley - 30 minutes north of Squamish

-This is the mother lode of Nordic trails in the area, and the ultimate cross-country experience for any skier.
-Ski Callaghan offers a unique blend of the world's most modern, high performance Nordic ski training facilities coupled with one of Canada's most spectacular wilderness snowshoeing & ski touring venues.
-Together, Whistler Olympic Park and Callaghan Country Wilderness Adventures offers winter recreationists North America's most extensive Nordic experience!
+The Callaghan Valley offers North America's most diverse Nordic Centre.
+Offering more the 100km of ski and snowshoe trails for the beginner to expert.
+The Callaghan offers a unique blend of the world's most modern, high performance Nordic ski training facilitieis coupled with one of Canada's most spectacular wilderness snowshoeing and ski touring venues.
+Together, Whistler Olympic Park and callaghan Country Wilderness Adventures offer winter recreationists North America's most extensive Nordic experience!